Population Health Research Brief Series

 Bureau of Justice Assistance Grant: New York Opioid Court Treatment Enhancement Project

-This goal of this project is to evaluate various New York State opioid courts to establish effective treatments for those recovering from substance abuse disorders.
+This goal of this project is to evaluate various New York State opioid courts to establish effective treatments for those recovering from substance use disorders (SUDs).
 Cognitive Behavioral Therapy treatments that the courts will implement include: journaling and moral recognition therapy (MRT).
 Evaluating the efficacy of the opioid courts will establish effective means to support those who are in recovery.

 National Well-being Survey